awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.OEM_DBControl.md

 1. https://mydb.f9rbfa893tft.us-east-1.rds.amazonaws.com:1158/em
 ```

-When you access either tool from you web browser, a login window appears that prompts you for a user name and password\.
+When you access either tool from your web browser, a login window appears that prompts you for a user name and password\.
 Type the master user name and master password for your DB instance\.
 You are now ready to manage your Oracle databases\.

 ## Modifying OEM Database Settings<a name="Appendix.Oracle.Options.OEM_DBControl.ModifySettings"></a>